 Healthy Mood Balance: 1 caplet 3 times per day with food or as directed by a health care practitioner.
-To minimize the risk of gastrointestinal side effects, slowly increase dose over a period of 2 weeks.
+To minimize the risk of gastrointestinal side effects, slowly increase up to the full dose over a period of 2 weeks.
 Use for a minimum of 1 week to see beneficial effects.
 Consult a health care practitioner for use beyond 1 year.

 Sleep Aid: 1 caplet 1–2 times per day with food, 30–45 minutes prior to bedtime, or as directed by a health care practitioner.

 Combining serotonergic drugs such as antidepressants, dextromethorphan (in cough syrups), meperidine (Demerol), tramadol and others may increase the risk of serotonergic side effects such as serotonin syndrome.12 Combining 5-HTP and carbidopa-levodopa (Sinement®) can increase the risk of serotonergic side effects.
 Carbidopa is sometimes intentionally used with 5-HTP to minimize peripheral 5-HTP metabolism and boost the amount that reaches the brain.
 But this combination might also increase the risk of some side effects including hypomania, restlessness, rapid speech, anxiety, insomnia, and aggressiveness.
 The combination of 5-HTP and carbidoba has also resulted in scleroderma-like skin reactions.13,14 Individuals using this drug combination or those who suffer from scleroderma should be monitored by a health care practitioner.
 Anecdotally, 5-HTP may lower blood pressure and could be additive to antihypertensive drugs.

 - Nicolodi M, Sicuteri F. Fibromyalgia and migraine, two faces of the same mechanism.
 Serotonin as the common clue for pathogenesis and therapy.
 Adv Exp Med Biol.
 1996;398:373-9.

 - Sarzi Puttini, P. &Caruso, I. (1992).
 Primary fibromyalgia syndrome and 5-hydroxy-L-tryptophan: a 90-day open study.
 Journal of International Medical Research, 20(2), 182-189.